3DCoded/Happy-Hare/Espooler-Support.md

 Calculated via (50/50)^0.2<br>
 If I am running with a step speed of 25mm/s, the eSpooler would run at half speed (0.87)<br>
 Calculated via (25/50)^0.2<br>

+Note that the PWM signal range is scaled by the h/w configuration `scale` if set (see klipper doc).

 #### `espooler_min_stepper_speed`
 This defines the stepper speed at which the espooler will start.
 It is generally most useful with digital controlled DC motors when you want to set a threshold below which the espooler doesn't run